DLitov/Flask-Redis-Application/README.md

 # Flask and Redis App with Docker Compose and GitHub Actions

-This is a Flask application that uses Redis to count visits.
+This is a Flask application that uses Redis to count visits and have a healthcheck.
 It includes:

 - A main page (`/`)
 - A health check endpoint (`/health`)
 - A visits counter endpoint (`/visits`)
 - Dockerized services using Docker Compose
-- CI pipeline via GitHub Actions with Docker healthcheck integrationrk-Assignment
+- CI pipeline via GitHub Actions with Docker healthcheck integration

 ## Features